questdb/questdb/README.md

 API for bulk imports and exports.

-QuestDB is well suited for financial market data, application metrics, sensor data, realtime analytics, dashboards, and infrastructure monitoring.
+QuestDB is well suited for financial market data, application metrics, sensor data, real-time analytics, dashboards, and infrastructure monitoring.

 QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
-These SQL semantics make it simple to correlate data from multiple sources using relational and time-series joins.
-QuestDB achieves high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
-The entire codebase is built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.
+It is simple to correlate data from multiple sources using relational and time-series joins.
+We achieve high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
+The entire codebase is built from the ground up in Java and C++, with no dependencies and zero garbage collection.

 <div align="center">
   <a href="https://demo.questdb.io">